Regulations and Government

 News about bills, laws, regulations and other governmental decisions affecting aviation and aerospace.
 Topics include FAA reauthorizations, taxes on fuel and aviation activities, environmental legislation, ICAO decisions, governmental mediation of labor conflicts and World Trade Organization disputes and decisions.

-NBAA and more than 150 other associations and coalitions sent a letter last week to the U.S. Senate urging swift passage of a bill to restore tax incentives that expired last year, including accelerated depreciation on purchases of long-term capital assets such as business aircraft.
+Senate bill would restore tax incentives that expired last year, including accelerated depreciation on purchases of long-term capital assets.

 MoU builds on a partnership formed in 2011 between Embraer, Boeing and research foundation Fundação de Amparo à Pesquisa of the State of São Paulo.

 House committee also voted to fund the transition from the current 100LL fuel to an unleaded avgas at $6 million.

 Except for Montana, which issued a letter, all have issued statewide proclamation through either the governor’s office or the state legislature.

 So far in FY2014, which started on October 1, the independent federal agency has authorized approximately $740 million.